Skip to main content

 Links marked with * are affiliate links.
 If a purchase is made through such links, we receive a commission.

 Hermes Agent is the alpha dog among self-improving AI agents.
-177,000 GitHub stars, MIT license, support for over 40 LLM providers, nine multi-channel integrations.
+191,500 GitHub stars (as of June 2026), MIT license, support for over 40 LLM providers, nine multi-channel integrations.
 But here's the honest truth: Hermes isn't the right fit for every use case.

 Here's why: